Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Instagram shares a similar value to Pinterest, both being heavily visual.
 Like Pinterest, it serves as a channel to build your brand and develop an audience over time.

 For a list of CRE companies doing well on Instagram – check out this piece here.

 Canva describes itself as making graphic design easy.
 For CRE Professionals not wanting to use more complicated tools like Adobe Photoshop, Canva is a great tool to make simple changes.

-Implementing type form creates a step by step process to engage and qualify your website visitor.
-Though, ultimately type form seeks to improve the conversion rate of your inbound lead efforts.
+Typeform describes itself as a way to capture real estate leads in a conversational way.
+Implementing typeform creates a step-by-step process to engage and qualify your website visitors.
+Though, ultimately typeform seeks to improve the conversion rate of your inbound lead efforts.

 The best way to understand how it works is to go through one of the examples they provide.